Architecture

 Tips for Visitors

 Set your alarm early for sunrise: you will have the windmills completely to yourself with golden light.
 For sunset, arrive 45 minutes early to claim your photography spot.
-The walk from Chora center is 10-15 minutes uphill on cobblestones, so wear comfortable shoes.
-Consider combining the visit with Little Venice just below for a full sunset experience.
+The windmills sit just minutes from Chora -- a short walk from the Fabrika bus square, the Old Port or Little Venice below -- on a cobbled, car-free approach, so wear comfortable flat shoes.
+The stop is worth it for everyone at sunrise or sunset, but skip the midday window (11 AM-2 PM) if you dislike crowds, when cruise groups fill the hill and the harsh light flattens the whitewash.
 Wide-angle and telephoto lenses both work well here.
 The hilltop is windy, so secure hats and loose items.
-There are no facilities at the windmill site itself.
+There are no facilities at the windmill site itself, so bring water in summer.

 Frequently Asked Questions